nexphant/.github/profile/README.md

 * Observability-first runtime metrics
 * Modern developer experience

-Nexph is designed for APIs, realtime systems, streaming workloads, background processing, IoT services, and modern backend applications that require persistent runtime behavior while keeping PHP productive and approachable.
+Nexphant is designed for APIs, realtime systems, streaming workloads, background processing, IoT services, and modern backend applications that require persistent runtime behavior while keeping PHP productive and approachable.

 Inspired by the flexibility of Node.js, the simplicity of Go-style services, and modern runtime engineering principles.